 At Open Knowledge Maps, our aim is to improve the visibility of scientific knowledge.

-That’s why we partner with organizations that share our goals to develop innovative open science projects.
+We partner with funders, research organizations and infrastructures that share our goals to develop innovative open science projects.

 LinkedCat+ is an ongoing project funded by the Austrian Academy of Sciences (OeAW) to make the early proceedings of the OeAW accessible, discoverable and reusable.
 LinkedCat+ will provide open access fulltexts and bibliographic catalogue data as linked open data, and allow for visual exploration of this data.